jbcodeforce/aws-studies/docs/infra/storage.md

 ### FAQ

-???- "The last one MB of each file in bucket contains summary information that you want to expose in a search what to use?"
+???- "The last one MB of each file in a bucket contains summary information that you want to expose in a search what to use?"
     Byte-Range fetch allows you to read only a portion of data from the object.
-Since the summary is a small part of each, it is efficient to directly read the summary rather than downloading an entire object from S3.
+Since the summary is a small part of each object, it is efficient to directly read the summary rather than downloading an entire object from S3.

 ???- "Pricing factors"
     Frequency of access, storage cost, retrieval cost and retrieval time.